jsartisan/frontend-challenges/challenges/201-longest-consecutive-sequence/README.md

-Given an array of integers `nums`, return the length of the longest consecutive sequence of elements.
+Write a function that takes an array of integers `nums` and finds the longest chain of consecutive numbers within it.

-A consecutive sequence is a sequence of elements in which each element is exactly 1 greater than the previous element.
+A chain of consecutive numbers means each number in the sequence is exactly one more than the number before it (like 1,2,3,4).

-You must write an algorithm that runs in O(n) time.
+Your solution needs to have O(n) time complexity.

 **Constraints:**
 - 0 ≤ nums.length ≤ 1000